gokul-dinesh/URL-Shortener/README.md

 # URL-Shortener
-Enter any URL and get it shortened
+Enter any URL and get it shortened - Using Flask API